lifethroughcode/hylia.blog/src/posts/creating-an-encrypted-emergency-backup-drive.md

 ![](/images/samsungusb-copy-copy.jpg "64GB Samsung FIT Plus - Perfect for daily wear.")

-64GB is way more than I need, but this is going to be different for everyone, you may plan on keeping a lot more on there than I am.
+64GB is way more than I need, but this is going to be different for everyone, you might plan on keeping a lot more on there than I am.

 You may want to format the drive first, but not required, you can create the encrypted volume alongside your existing data.